Homeless Veteran Receives Proper Funeral From SC Community

-Columbia, SC (WLTX) - A veteran who was homeless passed away in a Lexington County park was honored Friday with a proper funeral held by members of the community.
+Columbia, SC-- A veteran who was homeless passed away in a Lexington County park was honored Friday with a proper funeral held by members of the community.

 It’s never easy to say goodbye.
 It’s even harder when the people who have passed on seem forgotten.